Virtualization-projects/ee-workshop/README.md

 ### <a name="task1.2"></a>Task 1.2: Join a Windows worker node

-Let's start by adding our 3rd node to the cluster, a Windows Server 2016 worker node.
-This is done using Docker Swarm.
+Next we are going to add a Windows Server 2016 to the cluster using Docker Swarm.

 1. From the main PWD screen click the `UCP` button on the left side of the screen

-	> **Note**: Because this is a lab-based install of Docker Enterprise we are using the default self-signed certs.
-Because of this your browser may display a security warning.
-It is safe to click through this warning.
+	> **Note**: This Docker Enterprise install uses the default self-signed certs.
+Because of this, your browser may display a security warning similar to the message below.
+This message might appear different depending on your web browser.
+It is safe to 'acknowledge' and proceed.
 	>
 	> In a production environment you would use certs from a trusted certificate authority and would not see this screen.
 	>
 	> ![](./images/ssl_error.png)

-2. When prompted enter your username and password (these can be found below the console window in the main PWD screen).
-The UCP web interface should load up in your web browser.
+2. When prompted enter your username and password, use the credentials that are located below the console window on the main PWD screen.
+The UCP web interface will open in your web browser.

 	> **Note**: Once the main UCP screen loads you'll notice there is a red warning bar displayed at the top of the UCP screen, this is an artifact of running in a lab environment.
 A UCP server configured for a production environment would not display this warning
 	>